sailxjx/conf/elixir/elixir.md

 The main drawback of using keyword lists is that it's not possible to perform a partial pattern matching on them:

-# keyword list to map
+# keyword list to map, key value pair to map

 `Enum.into([topic_id: "can't be blank", created_by: "can't be blank"], %{})`